spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-merchant-portal-product-offer-management-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that the `OffersMerchantDashboardCardPlugin` plugin is set up by opening `http://zed.mysprykershop.com/dashboard-portal-gui`.
-The Offers widget should show up on the page.
+Make sure that the `OffersMerchantDashboardCardPlugin` plugin is set up by opening `http://mp.mysprykershop.com/dashboard-portal-gui`.
+The Product Offers card should be presented on the page.

 {% endinfo_block %}